 - 1) Identify the option set that most closely suits the application.
-The default is 1. - 2) Display the option(s) you want to modify using ▼ and ▶.
-For example, to change Max Rate from 2400 to 7200, display Max Rate: 7200. - Press .
+The default is 1. - Display the option(s) you want to modify using and .
+Fo rexample, to change Max Rate from 2400 to 7200, display Max Rate: 7200.

+Press ().
 The display flashes three times and the colon changes to an equals sign.
-The new option is temporarily saved and Max Rate=7200 displays. - 3) Step across the Status/Option Sets/Dialing menu by pressing until you see: Save Changes=n. - 4) Use the key to display the option set number where you want the changes saved, and then press new The modern displays Saving Options. - 5) After a few seconds, the modifications are stored in the modem's nonvolatile memory, and the modem displays SAVE COMPLETED! - 6) Do not turn off modem power until SAVE COMPLETED! appears.
+The new option is temporarily saved and Max Rate=7200 displays.

+- 3) Step across the Status/Option Sets/Dialing menu by pressing ▶ until you see: Save Changes=n. - 5) After a few seconds, the modifications are stored in the modem's nonvolatile memory, and the modem displays SAVE COMPLETED! - 6) Do not turn off modem power until SAVE COMPLETED! appears.